Bigtoad1/C-Herzing/README.md

 # C-Herzing
 Assignments for C++ class with Herzing University

-Unit 1 is a number guessing game.
+Unit 4 is a game that utilizes inheritance, I have a weapon base class and three derived classes that inherit from the base class.